Zamiell/isaac-faq/Mod-Organization.md

 ### 6) Thinking About Scopes

-Rather than just shitting out a variable declaration, stop for a moment and carefully consider what the *scope* for your new variable should be:
+Rather than just shitting out a variable declaration, stop for a moment and carefully consider what the *scope* for your new variable should be.
+By default, you should scope a variable as local as you possibly can:

 - Is the variable only used by one specific function?
 Then it should be scoped local to the function.
 - Do a lot of functions in the same file use the variable?
 Then it should be scoped local to the file.
 - Does the variable need to be modified by other mods?
 Then make it a global variable.
   - But this should be pretty rare.
-(And for some variables, it might make more sense to expose helper functions like `discharge()` and `addCounter()` like in the previous code-snippet.
+(And for some variables, it might make more sense to expose helper functions like `discharge()` and `addCounter()` like in the previous code-snippet.)

 By carefully scoping all of our variables, we make it a lot easier to understand the code and greatly narrow the problem-space for any particular bug.